nicolasparada/js-html-tag/README.md

 `
 ```

-If you write just one element inside the tagged function, it will return it (`HTMLElement`) otherwise it will return a `DocumentFragment`.
+If you write just one element inside the tagged function, it will return it (`HTMLElement`).
+Otherwise, it will return a `DocumentFragment`.